-Problem: If title is vested in one spouse only, and the other spouse joins in the conveyance, or consents thereto, is it necessary that such conveyance or consent contain a recital that the non-owner spouse acknowledges disclosure of all circumstances surrounding the
+Problem: If title is vested in one spouse only, and the other spouse joins in the conveyance, or consents

 Promulgated: 10/9/74; Amended: 4/23/77, 1/1/87.

 11.3.5 Augmented Estate - Partnership Property

 Problem: Where the record discloses that title is vested as partnership property (whether in the partnership name or in the names of partners), is the joinder or consent of the spouse of any partner required in the case of a conveyance?